Netcracker/KubeMarine/documentation/Maintenance.md

 #### Nodes Saved Versions Before Upgrade

-During the upgrade, a temporary file `/etc/kubernetes/nodes-k8s-versions.txt` is created on first master node that saves the state and versions of the nodes prior to the initial upgrade.
+During the upgrade, a temporary file `/etc/kubernetes/nodes-k8s-versions.txt` is created on first control-plane node that saves the state and versions of the nodes prior to the initial upgrade.
 If the procedure fails and certain nodes for the upgrade are not manually specified, the saved versions of the nodes before the upgrade are used to determine the initial state of the nodes.
 In case of a successful upgrade of a node, the information about it is deleted from the state file so as to not upgrade it again.
 If the entire update cycle completes successfully, this temporary file is deleted, and in further upgrades it is generated anew.